DarkStar1997/PlayerVisualization/README.md

 ## Tips

-1. It's highly recommended to use Ninja as the build system for faster incremental builds.
+1. It is highly recommended to use Ninja as the build system for faster incremental builds.
 To do so, install ninja for your distribution and then modify the cmake generation command to `cmake -GNinja -S . -B build/`

 [![Entity Visualization](http://img.youtube.com/vi/_YiR8NbAGhk/0.jpg)](http://www.youtube.com/watch?v=_YiR8NbAGhk "Entity Visualization")